S2adia/CS303-1/README.md

 # CS303-1
-First keep all the files in the same directory including the given input file.
+First keep all the files in the same directory including the given input file "i.txt".
 I have used total 5 functions.
 The function declarations are in the f.h and function definitions are in the f.cpp Run the main.cpp file otherwise it would show an error.
 The functions require user input.